jovanovic-djo/car-value-score-prediction/README.md

   - buying => price
   - persons => seats
 - Opinion is that additional features would not enhance results and would not be relevant, so my approach does not involve additional features.
-- Dataset is saved as .csv file into data/clean directory (ordinal_encoded.csv)
+- Dataset is saved as .csv file into data/clean directory (dataset.csv)
 - Regarding splitting dataset: this is done in model_training.ipynb file
 ##### Conclusion:
+###### Dataset was almost usable and clean from the beginning, with small enhancements like renaming columns and encoding, it aquired its usable shape
+###### With the appliance of uppermentioned, dataset is succesfully prepared for splitting and further usage
+###### Note: Creation of new features was not relevant for favorable results
 #### 3. Model Development and Evaluation
 - Several libraries and modules are imported and used:
   - pandas, numpy, matplotlib, seaborn